 - 1 teaspoon Sriracha (optional)

-- To make the Peanut Lime Dressing: Finely mince the ginger and garlic and add them to a small bowl.
-Add in all of the remaining dressing ingredients and mix until well combined.
+- To make the Peanut Lime Dressing: Add in all of the ingredients for the dressing to a small bowl and mix until well combined.

 - To make the Rainbow Bowl: Bring a medium pot of water to a boil.
 Once boiling add the Shirataki noodles.
 The package says boil for 2-3 minutes, however I found mine took about 5 minutes before I was able to separate them by gently wiggling them apart with a fork.
 Once cooked and separated, drain.
 These are delicious served both hot and cold.